phalcon/documentation/docs/testing-environment.md

 # Installation
 Before you begin, ensure that docker is installed on your machine.
 If you haven't installed it yet, follow the instructions [here][docker_installation].
-Additionally, you'll need docker compose—installation details can be found [here][docker_compose].
+Additionally, you'll need `docker compose` - installation details can be found [here][docker_compose].

 # Running the Development Environment
 1. Fork the Repository